 The overhead squat (OH squat) is, for many CrossFitters—one of the most vexing movements in the CrossFit repertoire.
-It exposes weaknesses in flexibility, balance, strength and coordination.
+It exposes weaknesses in flexibility, balance, strength, and coordination.
 For these reasons (and many more) athletes will avoid putting in the countless hours needed to develop the tools required for a strong OH squat.
-Many an athlete will be content to have a mediocre (or poor) overhead squat, as their back squat, deadlift etc. is strong—and that’s fine, it’s a personal choice.
-BUT, before you head down that road, or if you’re getting frustrated with how your OH squat is progressing, have a read of what Coach Glassman (Greg Glassman, founder and CEO of CrossFit) has to say on the movement:
+Many an athlete will be content to have a mediocre (or poor) overhead squat, as their back squat, deadlift, etc. is strong—and that’s fine, it’s a personal choice.
+BUT, before you head down that road, or if you’re getting frustrated with how your OH squat is progressing, have a read of what the founder of CrossFit says about the movement:

 1-Identify mobility issues—then work on them